ton-community/ton-docs/docs/develop/dapps/README.md

 Here you can see links to the most important resources for you to get started with TON:

-- [Wallets](https://ton.org/wallets)—a list of popular wallets for TON.
+- [Wallets](/participate/wallets/apps) — a list of popular wallets for TON.
-- [Explorers](https://ton.app/explorers)—to track transactions in the blockchain.
+- [Explorers](/participate/explorers) — to track transactions in the blockchain.
-- [Testnet](/develop/smart-contracts/environment/testnet.md)—info about the testnet and how to use it.
+- [Testnet](/develop/smart-contracts/environment/testnet.md) — info about the testnet and how to use it.

 ## Examples